Therapeutic Process and What to Expect

 In the first session I develop an overview of what concerns the client has and what they want to work on in therapy.
 A treatment plan is formulated by the therapist and the next steps for treatment are discussed.

 I am a Social Worker/Psychotherapist with over 22 years of counselling experience who uses a wide range of training and theory to inform my practice; including: psychodynamic and attachment theory, Cognitive Behavioural Therapy, Emotion Focused Therapy, developmental neuroscience, Sensorimotor Psychotherapy, mindfulness techniques, sound therapy and solution-focused therapy.
 Social workers are unique in the world of mental health professionals in that they are trained to consider the biological, psychological, social and sometimes spiritual factors that influence the development of the client.
+I also now work with the Toronto Wellness Collective at their office located at 489 College Street, Suite 201.
 Sessions are 50 minutes in duration.
 Social work services are often covered under most Extended Health Care benefit plans but please check with your provider.